A Short Career Summary

 I have always been a biologist.
 The storyteller emerged later.

 I began watching ants in the family backyard in Salida, Colorado, in 1958, the year I was born, and I’ve pretty much stayed at ant level ever since, using insects as a way into thinking about evolution and society.
 That I turned a boy’s obsession into a career surprised my family, none of whom are academics.
 The parallels between my beloved ants and humans would become a theme of my 2010 book, Adventures Among Ants.
 An insight while writing Adventures became the animating idea of much of my current work: the way ants forge societies is an attribute shared by us humans..
-The maturation of my initial thinking on this topic was covered by Nicholas Griffin in Before the Swarm (Atavist, 2011).
+The maturation of my initial thinking on this topic was covered by Nicholas Griffin in Before the Swarm (Atavist, 2011), and updated in Harvard Magazine and The Sun.

 But I’m getting ahead of myself.
 My dad was a Presbyterian minister, mother a stay-at-home mom.
 My family moved to the Midwest when I was six.
 I was the classic introverted nature boy, scoping out creeks for frogs and climbing trees.
 At home I bred Jackson’s chameleons, a triceratops-like Kenyan lizard with three horns.
 Rearing this species was considered impossible, and I was asked to write about the experience for the newsletter of the Wisconsin Herpetological Society, which I had joined as a charter member at the age of twelve.
 One school day at breakfast I received a call from a zookeeper in South Africa, who clearly thought I was a professional and wanted advice on chameleon husbandry.
 My family stared as I explained over long distance how to sustain a safe feeding area for newborn reptiles.